Gabe-DelGuercio/Control_Group-Lab/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

-As stated, breifely describe the project, what you had going in, sand what you found out after the project was completed.
+As stated, breifely describe the project, what you had going in, and what you found out after the project was completed.
 Make this a singular paragraph or smaller, no need to bore anyone with the details.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]